-The project is subject to the environmental regulations contained in prior Subtitle 24 and the 2010 Prince George's County Woodland and Wildlife Habitat Conservation Ordinance (WCO) because the development is subject to a new PPS that was accepted for review prior to July 1, 2024.
+The project is subject to the environmental regulations contained in prior Subtitle 24 and the WCO because the development is subject to a new PPS that was accepted for review prior to July 1, 2024.

 Plan 2035

 The site is located within the Environmental Strategy Area 2 (formerly the Developed Tier) of the Regulated Environmental Protection Areas Map as designated by Plan 2035, and within the Established Communities of the General Plan Growth Policy (Plan 2035).